Merchant value of European LNG regas capacity

 But there have also been periods of regas access constraints (particularly around key terminals such as GATE), which have seen NWE spot cargo prices driven to larger discounts to TTF (State 3 above).
 In these situations, the owners of regas capacity are harvesting a premium from their ability to access hubs to monetise cargoes.

 Quantifying merchant regas capacity value

-The challenge quantifying the merchant value of regas capacity is the lack of transparency and forward liquidity of LNG market prices (e.g. FOB NWE).
+The challenge quantifying the merchant value of regas capacity is the lack of transparency and forward liquidity of LNG market prices (e.g. NWE Spot).
 In practice, regas value is most commonly monetised via internal optimisation within a portfolio (rather than on a standalone basis against market price signals).